ijzer/cwbot-ndy/doc/readme.txt

 cwbot.modules.dread.DreadKeyModule - Shows which subareas are locked with
     the !keys command.
     (No options)

+cwbot.modules.dread.DreadKillsModule - Shows how many kills a player has made
+    in Dreadsylvania.
+    (No options)

 cwbot.modules.dread.DreadUniquesModule - Shows which unique items area still
     in Dreadsylvania, and optionally announces when they are taken.
 Use the !uniques command to check the presence of unique items.